Show All Answers

 Any person or organization may purchase development rights.
 Property owners in receiving areas are the most likely buyers since they have a ready use for the Transfer of Development Rights program, but ownership of such property is not a requirement.

 For complete details regarding this program and requirements, please refer to Redmond Zoning Code 21.48.
-For complete details and assistance in submitting an application to establish Transfers of Development Rights on qualifying sending area properties, contact Janet Lee, who maintains a list of owners who are interested in transferring development rights.
+For complete details and assistance in submitting an application to establish Transfers of Development Rights on qualifying sending area properties, contact Cameron Zapata, who maintains a list of owners who are interested in transferring development rights.

 Identity theft victims have the right under Washington law (RCW 9.35.040) and Federal law (15 USC. § 1681g(e)) to obtain copies of records from businesses, etc, related to the fraudulent use of the victim’s identity.
 The Federal Trade Commission (citing Federal law) and the Washington Attorney General’s Office (citing Washington law) each provide sample letters for victims to request records from businesses.
 Both sample letters include language for a victim to authorize law enforcement to take receipt of the records should the victim wish to use it.
 Remember to include copies of applicable enclosures, depending on which law you cite to request the documents (information included in the links above).

 Additional information and tips are available on the Washington Attorney General’s website and the Federal Trade Commission’s website.

 Your information can be taking from many outlets.
 Included is a list of the most common ways your information could have been stolen.

 Identity thieves often obtain banking, tax or medical information by stealing mail.